Section Two: Student Rights and Responsibilities

 All students are expected to make themselves familiar with the Student Community Standards (hereinafter referred to as Standards).
 Ignorance of these Standards, including behavioral expectations, specific prohibited conduct, or consequences for misconduct is not a defense to, nor grounds for, excusing violations of the Standards.

-In support of this goal, the University reserves the right to refuse admission to any applicant whose behavior is deemed inappropriate based on communication with University employees.
+The University reserves the right to refuse admission to any applicant whose behavior is deemed inappropriate based on communication with University employees.
 Admissions decisions are final.

 The University reserves the right to create, modify, or make changes to the Standards from time to time, as needed, or when it determines necessary in particular circumstances.
 The Standards may also be extended or amended to apply to new and unanticipated situations that may arise.